 The buyer journey is often described in terms of content needs or customer needs.
 While these are important, there lacks a clear description of the buyer journey in terms of the goals and role of the marketer.

-The job the marketer is create revenue, and in order to get there they must succeed at each of the four stages of the buyer journey.
+The job the marketer is creating revenue, and in order to get there, they must succeed at each of the four stages of the buyer journey.

 Definition: The buyers journey is defined as the thinking and actions taken by customers as they discover a problem/need and take the steps to solve their problem through a purchase.

 At Stage 1 of the buyer journey marketers have one job.
 That job is developing problem awareness.
 For new products and new technologies this part of the buyer journey represents the size of the addressable market.

 Marketers need to grow the population of people who are aware of the problem your product solves.
 This creates a need and urge to do further research.

 There are a number of tactics to educate and spark this interest.
 At the core is good storytelling and the development of a message that target audiences can identify with.

 Craft a story based on findings from a survey, or based on your unique perspective.
 This is a great way to educate a wider audience about a problem that previously didn’t exist.
 Crafting a good story to increase problem awareness rests on a perspective or statistic that runs counter to expectations or intuition.
 Further, a good story takes an existing perspective or statistic and re-interprets it in a fresh way to make a new idea memorable.